Are you wondering if you have to pay taxes on your CPP disability benefits? How can you avoid getting stuck owing a huge amount of money?

-If you think you may have taxes to pay, you might want to consider putting some extra money away to cover that when it comes up.
-There are some things you can do to reduce the taxes and prevent any big tax bills — keep reading to find out!
+If you think you have taxes to pay, you might want to consider putting some extra money away to cover that when it comes up.
+There are some things you can do to reduce the taxes and prevent any big tax bills.
+Keep reading to find out!

-You’re going to want to report the full amount of the CPP benefits, including the amount paid for previous years, on line 114 of your tax return.
+You’re going to want to report the full amount of the CPP benefits.
+This includes the amount paid for previous years on line 114 of your tax return.
 When you include this number on line 114, the Canada Revenue Agency will automatically check to see if it’s beneficial for it to be spread out over the years.

-- If you are receiving a large retroactive payment, you can have the lump sum spread over 2 or more taxation years as mentioned above — this way, you pay less each year
+- If you are receiving a large retroactive payment, you can have the lump sum spread over two or more taxation years as mentioned above — this way, you pay less each year.

-- You may owe less if you paid tax on long-term disability payments for the same months covered by retroactive payment (see #5, below)
+- You might owe less if you paid tax on long-term disability payments for the same months covered by the retroactive payment.
+See #5 below.

 This is quite a common question we receive.
 The CPP retroactive payment is always taxable income — if you receive it or if it’s paid directly to your insurance company.
-Some people are not aware of how much you could end up owing in taxes if you don’t take the steps to reduce it.
+Some people are not aware of how much they could owe in taxes if they don’t take the steps to reduce it.

-Let’s say you receive $18,000 for your retroactive payment, and that this payment goes back 3 years.
-You would want to spread this payment out over 3 tax years instead of receiving it all in one.
+Let’s say you receive $18,000 for your retroactive payment and that this payment goes back three years.
+You would want to spread this payment out over three tax years instead of receiving it all in one.
 You can do this by asking Revenue Canada to spread the payments out over the years you would have received the money.
 Keep the letter from Service Canada that shows the years and amounts that this retroactive sum covers.